CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 shortdesc: Ruby on Rails is an open source web application framework which runs on the Ruby programming language.
 ---

-## Deploying Ruby on Rails apps
+## Deploying Ruby on Rails applications

-Clever Cloud allows you to deploy any RoR application.
+Clever Cloud allows you to deploy any Ruby on Rails application.
 This page will explain you how to set up your application to run it on our service.

-You do not need to change a lot in your application, the *requierments* will help you to configure your apps with some mandatory files to add, and properties to setup.
+You do not need to change a lot in your application, the *requirements* will help you configure your applications with some mandatory files to add, and properties to setup.

 ### Overview